kohinoor23/summer-of-code-2023/backend/week2/notes.md

 Updates:
 - Now, the catalogue is available to all.
 So the catalogue page will have a login option if not logged in.
 If logged in, there will be a add product option as well.
   - Home page : ~~signup/login~~ catalogue as guest

+- Looking at upcoming tasks, most of the functionality should be added in this week only, as they concern more about customisation and deployment.
+So the plan ahead.
+  - [ ]  Create user model
+  - [ ]  'Manage products' page
+  - [ ]  Look into buy/sell process
+  - [ ]  Bonus tasks